ChrisKlug/web-dev-workshop/labs/lab1/lab1.md

 ### Install / Update Aspire Templates

-If you do not have the Aspire templates installed on your machine, or they are not the lates version, you need to install/update those first.
-This is done (somewhat) easily using the following CLI command
+If you do not have the Aspire templates installed on your machine, or they are not the latest version, you need to install/update those first.
+This is done (somewhat) easily using the following CLI command:

 ```bash
 dotnet new install Aspire.ProjectTemplates